ampproject/amphtml/extensions/amp-a4a/rtc-documentation.md

     *   Access-control-expose-header: AMP-Access-Control-Allow-Source-Origin
 *   Body of response is a JSON object of targeting information such as:
     *   **<code>{"targeting": {"sport":["rugby","cricket"]}}</code></strong>
     *   The response body must be JSON, but the actual structure of that data need not match the structure here.
-Refer to Fast Fetch Network specific documentation for the required spec. (for example, if using DoubleClick, refer to DoubleClick docs).
+Refer to Fast Fetch Network specific documentation for the required spec. (for example, if using DoubleClick, refer to DoubleClick docs - See list at top for all network specific documentation).

 ### URL Macro Substitution